How to Grow Brussels Sprouts in the Home Garden

 - Long Island Improved – heirloom variety with tolerance for heat.
 Days to maturity: 85-110.

-- Catskills Brussel Sprouts – semi-dwarf heirloom plants with about 90 days to maturity.
+- Catskills Brussels Sprouts – semi-dwarf heirloom plants with about 90 days to maturity.

-- Red Bull Brussel Sprouts – impress everyone with this deep red brussel sprout heirloom with milder tasting sprouts than their green counterparts.
+- Red Bull Brussels Sprouts – impress everyone with this deep red brussels sprout heirloom with milder tasting sprouts than their green counterparts.
 Days to Maturity: 100-110.

 - Jade Cross – this is a hybrid variety (which means no seed saving) high-yield compact plant.
 It’s resistant to some diseases and is known for its tolerance for hotter weather.
 Days to Maturity: 90.

-Brussel sprouts need to be planted in a slightly acidic (pH 6.5-7), well-cultivated fertile soil.
-You’ll want to do a soil test to make sure your soil has the nutrients they need – too much nitrogen will discourage them from setting on any brussels, so if you’ve had bad luck like I have, too much nitrogen might be the reason!
+You’ll want to do a soil test to make sure your soil has the nutrients they need – too much nitrogen will discourage them from setting on any mini cabbages, so if you’ve had bad luck like I have, too much nitrogen might be the reason!